Table of Contents

 How a Heat Pump Pool Heater Works

-The really nice thing about this type of pool heater is that even though it uses air from the outside to produce nice warm pool water, the outside temperature only has to be above 45°F to 50°F for it to work very effectively and efficiently.
-You can use it before the hot summer weather arrives and can continue to swim past Labor Day in climates like Connecticut, where we often have to close the pool once summer is over around the end of August.
+The really nice thing about this type of pool heater is that, even though it uses outside air to produce warm pool water, the outside temperature only has to be above 45°F to 50°F for it to work very effectively and efficiently.
+You can use it before the hot summer weather arrives and continue swimming past Labor Day in climates like Connecticut, where we often have to close the pool once summer is over, around the end of August.

-An electric heat pump can give you a full two extra months of swim time, and when we only have a few swimming months to begin with, this is well worth the investment.
+An electric heat pump can extend your swim time in the spring and fall, and when we only have a few swimming months to begin with, this is well worth the investment.

 Choosing a Pool Heat Pump

-A pool heat pump will cost more than a gas pool heater, although will typically last longer than gas pool heaters and will cost much less in operating expenses due to higher energy efficiency.
-The most important factors in choosing a heat pump for your pool are:
+A pool heat pump will cost more up front than a gas pool heater, but it typically lasts longer and has much lower operating expenses due to its higher energy efficiency.
+The most critical factors in choosing a heat pump for your pool are:

 - Size of heater for your pool